apache/incubator-pegasus-website/_community/proposal.md

 open source license, and several of them also have experience developing code in an open source environment.

-Several of the developers in XiaoMi Storage Team are committers and/or PMC members on other ASF projects (Kudu, HBase, Doris, etc.).
+Several of the developers in XiaoMi's storage team are committers and/or PMC members on other ASF projects (Kudu, HBase, Doris, etc.).
 They will guide others to practice the Apache Way together along with other incubator mentors.